gardener/gardener/docs/proposals/20-ha-control-planes.md

 * For all PUT calls the maximum cost in terms of network bandwidth is one call (cross-zonal) from Kube ApiServer to etcd instance which carries the payload with it.
 In comparison in a three member etcd cluster, the leader will have to send the PUT request to other members (cross zonal) in the etcd cluster which will be slightly more expensive than just having a single member etcd.

 **Cons**
-* As compared to an `active-active` etcd cluster there is not much difference in cost of compute resources (CPU, Memory, Storage)
+* As compared to an `active-active` etcd cluster, there is not much difference in cost of compute resources (CPU, Memory, Storage).
-* etcd-druid will have to periodically check the health of both the `primary` and `hot-standby` nodes and ensure that these are up and running.
+* The `etcd-druid` will have to periodically check the health of both the `primary` and `hot-standby` nodes and ensure that these are up and running.
-* There will be a potential delay in determining that a `primary` etcd instance is no longer healthy.
-Thereby increasing the delay in switching to the `hot-standy` etcd instance causing longer downtime.
-It is also possible that at the same time `hot-standy` also went down or is otherwise unhealthy resulting in a complete downtime.
+* There will be a potential delay in determining that a `primary` etcd instance is no longer healthy, thereby increasing the delay in switching to the `hot-standy` etcd instance, causing longer downtime.
+It is also possible that at the same time `hot-standy` has also went down or is otherwise unhealthy, resulting in a complete downtime.
 The amount of time it will take to recover from such a situation would be several minutes (time to start etcd pod + time to restore either from full snapshot or apply delta snapshots).
-* Synchronization is always via backup-bucket which will be less frequent as compared to an `active-active` etcd cluster where there is real-time synchronization done for any updates by the leader to majority or all of its followers.
-If the primary crashes, the time.
+* Synchronization is always via backup-bucket, which will be less frequent as compared to an `active-active` etcd cluster where there is real-time synchronization done for any updates by the leader to majority or all of its followers.<!-- If the primary crashes, the time. -->
-* During the switchover from `primary` to `hot-standby` if the `hot-standy` etcd is in process of applying delta snaphots or restoring from a new full snapshot then `hot-standby` should ensure that the backup-restore container sets the readiness probe to indicate that it is not ready yet causing additional downtime.
+* During the switchover from `primary` to `hot-standby`, if the `hot-standy` etcd is in the process of applying delta snaphots or restoring from a new full snapshot, then `hot-standby` should ensure that the backup-restore container sets the readiness probe to indicate that it is not ready yet, causing additional downtime.
 </details>

 <details>
 <summary>Option-2: Perpetual Learner</summary>
 <img src="assets/activepassive-option2.png">

-In this option etcd cluster and learner facilities are leveraged. `etcd-druid` will bootstrap a cluster with one member.
-Once this member is ready to serve client requests then an additional `learner` will be added which joins the etcd cluster as a non-voting member.
-Learner will reject client reads and writes requests and the clients will have to reattempt.
-Typically switching to another member in a cluster post retries is provided out-of-the-box by etcd `clientv3`.
+In this option, the etcd cluster and learner facilities are leveraged. `etcd-druid` will bootstrap a cluster with one member.
+Once this member is ready to serve client requests, then an additional `learner` will be added, which joins the etcd cluster as a non-voting member.
+The learner will reject client reads and writes requests, and the clients will have to reattempt.
+Typically, switching to another member in a cluster post retries is provided out-of-the-box by etcd `clientv3`.
 The only `member` who is also the leader will serve all client requests.

 **Pros**
 * All the pros in `Option-1` are also applicable for this option.
-* Leaner will be continuously updated by the leader and will remain in-sync with the leader.
+* The learner will be continuously updated by the leader and will remain in-sync with the leader.
 Using a learner retains historical data and its ordering and is therefore better in that aspect as compared to `Option-2`.

 **Cons**
 * All the cons in `Option-1` are also applicable for this option.
-* `etcd-druid` will now have to additionally play an active role in managing members of an etcd cluster by add new members as `learner` and promoting `learner` to an active member if the leader is no longer available.
-This will increase the complexity in `etcd-druid`.
+* `etcd-druid` will now have to additionally play an active role in managing members of an etcd cluster by adding new members as `learner`s and promoting a `learner` to an active member if the leader is no longer available.
+This will increase the complexity in the `etcd-druid`.
-* To prevent clients from re-attempting to reach the `learner`, `etcd-druid` will have to ensure that the label on the learner are set differently than the `leader`.
+* To prevent clients from re-attempting to reach the `learner`, `etcd-druid` will have to ensure that the labels on the learner are set differently than the `leader`.
 This needs to be done every time there is a switch in the leader/learner.
-* Since etcd only allows addition of 1 learner at a time, this means that the HA setup can only have one failover etcd node, limiting its capability to have more than one `hot-standby`.
+* Since etcd only allows the addition of one learner at a time, this means that the HA setup can only have one failover etcd node, limiting its capability to have more than one `hot-standby`.
 </details>

-### Topology Spread Constraints evaluation and findings
+### Topology Spread Constraints Evaluation and Findings

 <details>
 <summary>Finding #1</summary>